ErikKusch/Homepage/content/project/bayesnets/index.md

 # url_video: ""
 ---

-# Disclaimer
-This study group is currently active.
+{{% alert success %}}
+This study group has come to an end.
+All information about it can still be found below.
 We are now coordinating through Slack to get our fix of all things Bayes.
 Our Slack Workspace is open to anyone who wants to join us.
-To do so, simply let me know by [contacting me](/contact) and shortly introduce yourself.
+To do so, simply let me know by [contacting me](/about#contact) and shortly introduce yourself.
+{{% /alert %}}

 # Motivation
 Building on the success of the [Bayes Study Group](/project/aubayes/) I ran two years ago, I have decided to create another study group this time focusing on explicit inference and analysis of Bayesian Networks which I believe are a neat tool for hypothesis testing.